JasonSilvestri/Halos/READHISTORY.md

 ---

-## What the Lumina Gate Helix\{\} Did So Well
+## What the Lumina Gate Halo\{\} Did So Well

-The first real love letter was from the Lumina Gates Helix\{\}, where Jason and Lumina first realized that a disciplined approach to working with AI could yield significant benefits.
-The Lumina Gate Helix\{\} was designed to be a non-blocking, informative tool that provided valuable insights into the health of the codebase without hindering development progress.
+The first real love letter was from the Lumina Gates Halo\{\}, where Jason and Lumina first realized that a disciplined approach to working with AI could yield significant benefits.
+The Lumina Gate Halo\{\} was designed to be a non-blocking, informative tool that provided valuable insights into the health of the codebase without hindering development progress.

 The task enveloped several key checks, a love letter only a nerdy programmer would first come up with: